semusings/hibernate-session-filters-with-spring-data-and-aop/README.md

-# eg-1-custom-hibernate-session-filters-with-spring-aop
-Custom hibernate session filters with Spring AOP
+# Custom hibernate session filters with Spring Data and AOP